-The underlying motivation of the Spanish occupation of the
+The underlying motivation of the Spanish occupation of the Philippines was to Christianize the pagan tribes.
+As Phelan states,

-Philippines was to Christianize the pagan tribes.
-As Phelan states, missionary enterprise. . . .
-More than any single factor a religious and missionary commitment kept the Spanis! state in the economically profitless colony of the Philippines."
-To accomplish the Christian ization of the natives with the least resistance from them, the missionaries carefully retained-with slight modifications-elements of the indigenous culture for catechetical functions.
-One may thus view
+"... the [Spanish] occupation of the Philippines was essentially a missionary enterprise. . . .
+More than any single factor a religious and missionary commitment kept the Spanish state in the economically profitless colony of the Philippines."
+To accomplish the Christianization of the natives with the least resistance from them, the missionaries carefully retained-with slight modifications-elements of the indigenous culture for catechetical functions.
+One may thus view Christianization in the Philippines as a series of cultural substitutions. which led to the emergence of folk Catholicism: sermons,